yak6/dotfiles/README.md

 # yak6's dotfiles

 <h4>
-  In this repository you can find configuration files for programs i regularly use on GNU/Linux systems and MacOS.
+  In this repository you can find configuration files for programs i regularly use on Unix like operating systems.

   You can also find some useful scripts in `.local/bin/`
 </h4>